Infineon-X/infineon-x/model-train/README.md

-# Welcome to infineon project
+# Welcome to face recognition model training repo

 venv is must, and install all the libraries in requirements.txt